deepaknayan/hackerearth/README.md

 Do not copy and paste the solutions, instead try to gather concepts, if any, from the codes.

-I am in the process of documenting my code that will help me to understand my code at a later point of time.
+I am in the process of documenting my code that will help me to understand it at a later point of time.

 Almost all the codes are written in C++.